mfbsouza/dotfiles/README.md

 ### Q: Operating System?

-- Linux Mint 22 for my personal laptop
+- Linux Mint for my Personal Computers
-- MacOS for work
+- MacOS for Work Computer
-- Windows for my gaming PC
-- Ubuntu server for my servers
+- Ubuntu for Servers

 ### Q: Why Linux Mint?

 Because i am getting old.
-Mint just works and as a DE design consistent with what computers looked like when i was starting.
+Mint just works and has a DE design consistent with what computers looked like when i was starting. that simple.
-Simple like that.

 ### Q: Text Editor/IDE?